VIAME/VIAME/examples/README.rst

 annotation_and_visualization example directory. 'cd ..' is another useful command which moves one directory up, alongside a lone 'ls' command to list all files in the current directory.

+In all of the documentation for each example, the '.bat' or '.sh' extension is omitted, as the extension is operating system (OS) dependent.
+The functionality and scripts are nearly identical across different OSes, however.

 ***************
 Editing Scripts
 ***************